xmudrii/platform-mesh/services/iam-service/README.md

 ## No-Op
 If there is no actual implementation for an interface, you can find a no-op implementation in the `./pkg/interfaces/no-op` package.

+## Packages

+### graph

+This package contains the GraphQL models and resolvers as reusable code.
+The `graph/openmfp.graphql` file contains the schema.

 ## Getting started

 TBD